Bernard Werber is a French author, famous for his novel Les fourmis (The Ants). His works include many novels, a play and one movie.

-- The Chosen One : Played right, the Educated.
-Subverted, Michael Pinson, who rather seems to be The Chosen Zero.
+- The Chosen One: Played straight with the Educated.
+Subverted by Michael Pinson, who rather seems to be The Chosen Zero.

-- Dan Browned : Bernard Werber uses to present some facts as real, whereas they just are suppositions or even things he imagined.
+- Dan Browned: Bernard Werber has the habit of presenting some pieces of trivia as real facts, whereas they are merely suppositions or even things he imagined.

 - Grass Is Greener:

-- Subverted with the main characters of the Pentalogy of the Sky, who keep seeking a better place, even when they are in Heaven or to Aeden.
+- Subverted with the main characters of the Pentalogy of the Sky, who keep seeking a better place, even when they are in Heaven or in Aeden.

-- Fetnat leaved Africa and emigrate to France.
+- Fetnat left Africa and emigrated to France.